 Heather Beard is Creative EDC’s master data miner.
 Heather joined the firm in 2012 as Research Analyst and leads all of the firm’s research and analysis that supports strategic planning, product development, and organizational development projects.
 Heather has also developed the research behind Creative EDC’s in-depth research blogs and papers.

-Heather’s experience includes marketing (domestic and international), recruitment, business retention and expansion, and product development.
+Heather’s practitioner experience includes marketing (domestic and international), recruitment, business retention and expansion, and product development.
 This broad background ensures that Heather’s research and analysis is practical and developed with implementation in mind.
 Her consulting experience includes a wide range of strategic planning research for communities ranging from small towns to urban regions, product development assessments, and analysis of survey information.

 Gaining valuable finance, real estate, and economic development experience prepared her for the role as Vice President of New Business Development and Marketing for the Community Development Foundation in Tupelo/Lee County.
 While in Tupelo, Heather was responsible for business and industry recruitment and marketing and promotion of the Wellspring project mega-site, which was selected by Toyota in 2007 for a new manufacturing assembly plant.